tritonuas/obcpp/README.md

 The `obcpp` is the repository for our `Onboard Computer`, which is currently a Jetson Orin Nano.
 This is the device that will actually be running software inside of the plane during flight, so it is essential that it works efficiently and without error.

-(Thankfully the pixhawk is a completely separate piece of hardware, so if this code crashes the plane will not immediately crash, but let's try not to do that!)

 ## Quick Setup

 See [full setup](https://github.com/tritonuas/obcpp#setup) below.